mia-platform/documentation/docs/development_suite/company/project-templates.md

 * `archiveUrl`: URL to a gzip of the base project configuration folder.
 All contents of this folder will be copied into the target configuration, and correctly interpolated.
 If you want to create a custom template, click [here](#how-to-create-a-project-archive) to see how to do it;

-* `dashboards`: a list of dashboard configured by default in every environments of the project, when created.
+* `dashboards`: a list of dashboard configured by default in every environment of the project, when created.
-  Dashboards values can be interpolated with:
+  Dashboard values can be interpolated with:

   * `%projectId%`: the projectId of the new project
   * `%envId%`: for each environment, the envId
-  * `%namespace%`: for each environment,the namespace
+  * `%namespace%`: for each environment, the namespace

   For example: